 Supply Chain Challenges are Organization-Wide Problems

 In the pre-pandemic era, some executive leadership members saw supply chain challenges as a departmental issue.
 Numerous studies have proven that companies with high-performing supply chains achieve revenue growth well above the industry average.
-These , from Deloitte and others, along with the widely publicized supply chain issues plaguing companies across the global economy, have led to organizations recognizing the critical role the supply chain plays in organizational success.
+These studies from Deloitte and others , along with the widely publicized supply chain issues plaguing companies across the global economy, have led to organizations recognizing the critical role the supply chain plays in organizational success.

 There has also been a sizable increase in people taking early retirement, Roughly 2.4 million additional Americans retired in the first 18 months of the pandemic than expected, making up the majority of the 4.2 million people who left the labor force between March 2020 and July 2021, according to Miguel Faria-e-Castro, a senior economist at the Federal Reserve Bank of St. Louis, increasing the overall number of positions that need to be filled.